11 Margaret’s Backstory Part 3: Anne Ryan’s Parting Gift – 13 September 2024

 symptoms were an inability to breathe, a stomach that swelled up like a

-football and a cough that began to destroy the line of vertical stitches
+football and a cough that began to destroy the line of vertical line of

-continuous hiccups and optical migraines, but in the scheme of things they were
+as continuous hiccups and optical migraines, but in the scheme of things they

 For the final part of 2020, the symptoms came with great